 The National Health Service (NHS) is the UK’s state healthcare system providing a wide range of services including appointments with a doctor and hospital treatment.
 You should register with a doctor as soon as possible after your arrival in Cambridge.
 Your College will be able to advise on this and may recommend a GP practice.
-Further information about accessing healthcare in Cambridge is provided on the Student Support webpages
+Further information about accessing healthcare in Cambridge is provided on the Student Support webpages.

 Student visa and immigration health surcharge

 Those applying for a student visa and coming to the UK for 6 months or longer will be required to pay an immigration health surcharge as part of their visa application fee.
+The amount is confirmed on our webpage about costs associated with applying for a student visa.

 For students applying for entry clearance from overseas, the surcharge will apply to visas granted for more than 6 months.
 Those applying for further permission to stay in the UK will pay the surcharge regardless of the new visa length.